-Business and Economics 620: The Senior Project
+Business 620 and Economics 620: The Senior Project

 The Senior Project is a significant piece of analysis that provides students with the experience of doing independent research under the guidance of a faculty advisor.
-The primary goal of BUS or ECON 620 is to provide an opportunity for the intensive analysis of an economic issue.
-Elements of a successful Senior Project are a clear research question, demonstrated knowledge of the historical and institutional setting, an appropriate theory, and the application of that theory through careful use of evidence.
+The primary goal of BUS 620 and ECON 620 is to provide an opportunity for the intensive analysis of a business or economic issue.
+Elements of a successful Senior Project are a clear research question, a literature review, hypotheses drawn from the literature, and the testing or verification of those hypotheses through the careful use of evidence.

-The Business & Economics Seminar (ECON 570-589) should be taken in the fall semester of the senior year followed by BUS or ECON 620 in the spring.
+The Business & Economics Seminar (ECON 570-589) should be taken in the spring semester of the junior year or the fall semester of the senior year followed by BUS 620 or ECON 620 in the following semester.
 One goal of the Seminar is to allow the student to do background research, develop a research question, and find evidence.
 The student should also write a preliminary chapter of the Senior Project during the Seminar.
 The expectation is that the instructor of the Seminar will be the first reader on the Senior Project.

-Towards the end of the fall semester, students fill out a short proposal form, providing a preliminary title, a brief description (100 words maximum), and requests for first and second readers.
+Towards the end of the Seminar, students fill out a short proposal form and provide a preliminary title, a brief description (100 words maximum), and requests for first and second readers.
 If the requested first reader is not the instructor of the student's Seminar, the student must provide justification for switching advisors.
-The department assigns readers before the beginning of the second semester, and the student must schedule a proposal meeting with both readers during the first two weeks of the second semester.
+The student will schedule a proposal meeting with both readers during the first two weeks of the Senior Project semester.
 Students should consult their first readers concerning the agenda for the proposal meeting and distribute any documents to be discussed at that meeting at least one week prior to the meeting.
 The proposal defense lasts approximately twenty minutes.

-BUS and ECON 620 are devoted to the full development of the research question, the analysis and application of economic theory, writing, revision, and the oral defense.
+BUS and ECON 620 are devoted to the full development of the research question, the analysis and application of theory, writing, revision, and the oral defense.
 These tasks should be done under the close supervision of the first reader.
 A schedule for the second semester will be provided on the Department of Business & Economics website: http://sites.allegheny.edu/econ/senior-projects/ The final oral examination occurs towards the end of the second semester and lasts approximately one hour.
-If the project advisors believe that the project has no chance of receiving a passing grade, the final oral will be cancelled.
+If the project advisors believe that the project has no chance of receiving a passing grade, the final oral will be canceled.
 During the first five minutes of the final oral, the student delivers a prepared overview of the research question and the major findings of the Senior Project.
 At the conclusion of the final oral, the student is informed whether a passing grade will be received.
 The final grade is based on the grading criteria provided in Appendix A.

-Students completing one Senior Project for a double major must register with an add card that lists both majors.
-Double majors are bound by the requirements of the department listed first on their Senior Project registration.
+Students completing one Senior Project for a double major must register with the registrar's office for a Senior Project that lists both majors.
+Guidelines for double majors will be worked out with the first readers from both departments.